WebBluetoothCG/web-bluetooth/implementation-status.md

   * Note that Bluetooth daemon needs to run with experimental interfaces: `sudo /usr/sbin/bluetoothd -E`
 * [Windows](https://crbug.com/507419): Requires Windows 8.1.
   * Discover only manually paired devices.

+### Unsupported platforms

+* Android WebView: Will be supported in the future.
 * iOS: Uses the web exposed APIs as provided by the [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/), no implementation planned in the Chromium codebase.

 # Opera